-2.1 The Parties agree that Convergint's customer is a Data Controller in relation to Personal Data being Processed under the Agreement, Convergint is a Data Processor in relation to such Personal Data, and Convergint appoints Company as a Sub-Processor to Process such Personal Data on Convergint's behalf.1 Processing of Protected Information shall solely be for the purposes necessary for the fulfilment of services described under this Agreement as well as any accepted SOWs, accepted Purchase Orders, or other instruments executed under this Agreement.
+2.1 The Parties agree that Convergint is the Data Controller in relation to the Personal Data and that Convergint appoints Company as the Data Processor to Process Personal Data on Convergint's behalf.1 Processing of Protected Information shall solely be for the purposes necessary for the fulfilment of services described under this Agreement as well as any accepted SOWs, accepted Purchase Orders, or other instruments executed under this Agreement.
 Company shall Process Protected Information only on documented instructions from Convergint, which may be set forth directly in the Agreement, this Addendum, any accepted SOWs, accepted Purchase Orders, or other accepted instruments executed under this Agreement, and/or other written instructions that are acknowledged and confirmed by Company.
 Company shall not Process Protected Information for any purposes other than those specified in this Section, and Company shall not disclose, sell, or share Protected Information to another entity except as otherwise provided in this Addendum.
 Company shall not combine or update Protected Information collected pursuant to this Addendum with any personal information received from another source or collected from Company's own interactions with a Data Subject.
 Company hereby certifies that it understands the restrictions in this Addendum and will comply with them.